InterBolt/selectable/README.md

 npm run start
 ```

 Then navigate to `http://localhost:8080/` to see it in action.
 I suggest using the demo as a playground to familiarize yourself with the API.
+The code inside of `demo/src/lib` is the exact code that lives in `src` so feel free to play around with the source code.

 # Motivation